Ed Maverick: 2018–2020: MPLLETC, Transiciones and rise to fame

-2021-present: Eduardo
+2021–present: Eduardo

 During 2021, Maverick released his third studio album titled Eduardo, in which the events of the harassment episode in his life were reflected in the songs "Gente", "Niño," and "Gracias".
-The Rolling Stone magazine ranked it 26 at the 35 best Spanish-language albums of 2021.
-In the same year he collaborated with C. Tangana, on the song "Párteme la cara" included on the album El Madrileño (2021) reaching the number three on the singles chart in Spain, he obtained his first certification outside of Mexico with a platinum single by the Productores de Música de España (PROMUSICAE) and a gold single in Brazil.
+Rolling Stone magazine ranked it 26 at the 35 best Spanish-language albums of 2021.

+In the same year he collaborated with C. Tangana, on the song "Párteme la cara" included on the album El Madrileño (2021) reaching the number three on the singles chart in Spain, and was certified double platinum in Spain, gold in Brazil and platinum in Mexico.
 This collaboration credited him as album engineer and earned him his first Latin Grammy Award for Best Engineered Album at the 22nd ceremony.
-He also formed Los Milagro, a band with Mexican musician Daniel Quién and producer Wet Baes.
+In October, Maverick formed the band Los Milagro, along with Mexican musician Daniel Quién and producer Wet Baes, and left it in May 2023.

 In 2022 he won the Odeon Award from the Intellectual Rights Management Association (AGDI) for the Best Alternative Song of 2022 in Spain, being the first Mexican artist awarded at that ceremony.
 In April he performed for the first time at the Coachella music festival, in May he released a series of demos from the Eduardo album.

-In July, the Cartagena City Council recognized him at the Spanish festival "La Mar de Músicas" with the 2nd Paco Martín Award for "Breakthrough Artist of Global Music" at the proposal of the jury made up of different Spanish journalists from the Paco Martín Cultural Association, explaining them choice for Maverick «He represents like nobody else the new wave of singers who dazzle with their sensitivity, simplicity and naturalness.
+In July 2022, the Cartagena City Council recognized him at the Spanish festival "La Mar de Músicas" with the 2nd Paco Martín Award for "Breakthrough Artist of Global Music," at the proposal of the jury made up of different Spanish journalists from the Paco Martín Cultural Association.
+The jury explaining their choice by saying: "He represents like nobody else the new wave of singers who dazzle with their sensitivity, simplicity and naturalness.
 His voice, deep, melancholy, warm and full of nuances, is one of the most special on the international scene.
-He provokes emotion, intimacy and pause from the first verse, as if he were singing to us a few meters away accompanied by his young guitar».
-In the same month he announced his first world tour entitled "Tour Eduardo", with which he will perform in cities from Latin America and the United States, and for the first time in European countries such as the United Kingdom, Spain and the Netherlands.
+He provokes emotion, intimacy and pause from the first verse, as if he were singing to us a few meters away accompanied by his young guitar".
+That same month, he announced his first world tour entitled "Tour Eduardo", with dates in Latin America and the United States, as well as, for the first time, in European countries such as the United Kingdom, Spain and the Netherlands.